SK-tklab/LSE_straddle/README.md

 I deal with efficient LSE using active learning.

 I use straddle acquisition function.
-It is a measure based on uncertainty about classification.
+Straddle acquisition function is based on uncertainty about classification.

 For more information, see the following paper.
 - https://papers.nips.cc/paper/2940-active-learning-for-identifying-function-threshold-boundaries